YugabyteDB-Samples/geo-distributed-messenger-spring-cloud/gke_deployment.md

     ```shell
     cd PROJECT_ROO_DIR/gcloud
     ```
-2. Start the microservices in GKE using the script below:
+2. Create the `secret-gke.yaml` file using the command below:
     ```shell
+    cp ../messenger/secret-gke-template.yaml ../messenger/secret-gke.yaml
+    ```
+3. Provide YugabyteDB connectivity settings in the created `secret-gke.yaml` file.

+4. Start the microservices in GKE using the script below:
+    ```shell
     ./start_app_in_gke.sh -r us-east4 -p YOUR_PROJECT_ID
     ```

     Replace the `YOUR_PROJECT_ID` placeholder with your Google project id.

-3. Wait while all the deployments are ready:
+5. Wait while all the deployments are ready:
     ```shell
     kubectl get deployments